 To create an effective business plan, you'll need to assess your current position (if you're already in business) and define where you want the business to be in the next three to five years.

-Once you have a clear destination for your edible seaweeds farm, you'll have to:
+Once you have a clear destination for your edible seaweed farm, you'll have to:

 - Identify the necessary resources (human, equipment, and capital) needed to reach your goals,